 - The United States is the largest exporter of cherries in the world.

-Whether you are enjoying them baked in a pie, canned, juiced, frozen, blended into a smoothie, or are just eating them to bring honor to you family with your pit-spitting abilities, cherries are a delicious choice.
-Check out these scrumptious cherry recipes.
+Whether you are enjoying them baked in a pie, canned, juiced, frozen, blended into a smoothie, or are just eating them to bring honor to your family with your pit-spitting abilities, cherries are a delicious choice.